Credit Cards Balance Transfer Credit Cards

 What credit score do I need for a balance transfer card?

-The best balance transfer credit cards typically require a good or excellent credit score to qualify.
-However, there are a few balance transfer cards with less strict credit requirements, such as the Citi Double Cash.
+The best balance transfer credit cards typically require a good or excellent credit score to qualify, along with other factors.
+However, there are a few balance transfer cards with less strict credit requirements, including those on this list.

 What could be the easiest balance transfer card to get approved for?

-Note that credit card issuers often check multiple factors, not just your credit score, to determine your creditworthiness.
+The easiest balance transfer card for you to get approved for depends on your unique credit profile, and the easiest card for one person to get might not be the easiest card for another.
+Credit card issuers often check multiple factors, not just your credit score, to determine your creditworthiness.
 Other factors could include your total income, debt, and payment history.

 Can I get balance transfer card with bad credit?